braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/in-app_messaging/customization.md

 In-app messages will not display if the device orientation does not match the `orientation` property on the in-app message.

 {% alert note %}
-For iPads, in-app messages will appear in the style of the user's preferred orientation regardless of actual screen orientation.
+For iPads, in-app messages will appear in the user's preferred orientation style regardless of actual screen orientation.
 {% endalert %}

 ## Custom handling in-app message display